opendistro-for-elasticsearch/kibana-notebooks/kibana-notebooks/README.md

 ## Contributing to Open Distro for Elasticsearch Kibana Notebooks

-We welcome you to get involved in development, documentation, testing the kibana reports plugin.
-See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.
+We welcome you to get involved in development, documentation, testing the kibana notebooks plugin.
+See our [CONTRIBUTING.md](./../CONTRIBUTING.md) and join in.

 Since this is a Kibana plugin, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Kibana plugins](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/current/plugin-development.html).